sgravrock/jasmine.github.io/_faq/async/mixed-style.md

 });
 ```

-or by promisifying the callback-based function:
+or to promisify the callback-based function:
 ```javascript
 it('does something', async function(/* Note: no done param */) {
   const something = await doSomethingAsync();